andrei-mask/rsschool-cv/README.md

 # This repository contains my CV
-CV is avaible by the [link](https://github.com/andreyam1975/rsschool-cv/cv)
+CV is available by the [link](https://andreyam1975.github.io/rsschool-cv/cv)